eldarflour/eldarflour.github.io/usr/notes/animal-products.md

 for lamb, [*56 million*](/notes/land-for-meat) for factory-farmed pork, or [*29 million*](/notes/land-for-chicken) for home-raised chicken.
-With a population of [*65 million people*](https://en.wikipedia.org/wiki/Demography_of_the_United_Kingdom), meat is not a viable source of B~12~ for Britain as a whole, at least not when self-sufficiency is considered and factory-farms are avoided.
+With a population of [*65 million people*](https://en.wikipedia.org/wiki/Demography_of_the_United_Kingdom), meat would not be a viable source of B~12~ for Britain as a whole, not when self-sufficiency is considered and factory-farms are avoided.